 If the renewable generator is available for 89 percent of the time, the operation of the renewable generator is approximating the avoided unit and the renewable provider should be compensated accordingly.
-(TR 32) PEF's 2008 standard offer contract would pay the renewable generator the full capacity payment if the renewable generator achieved an 89 percent capacity factor.
-(TR 32) While not required by Commission rules, providing an opportunity to receive reduced capacity payments for performance that is below that of the avoided unit is often referred to as a sliding scale.
-(TR 48) PEF has included a minimum threshold level of a 69 percent capacity factor to receive capacity payments.
+PEF's 2008 standard offer contract would pay the renewable generator the full capacity payment if the renewable generator achieved an 89 percent capacity factor.
+While not required by our rules, providing an opportunity to receive reduced capacity payments for performance that is below that of the avoided unit is often referred to as a sliding scale.
+PEF has included a minimum threshold level of a 69 percent capacity factor to receive capacity payments.
 While this value is arbitrary, it serves to provide the renewable generator with a partial capacity payment if the renewable generator's performance falls below that of the utility's avoided unit.

 PCS Phosphate has stated that renewable energy production may depend on other considerations including a manufacturing schedule.
-(EXH 3, p.3) PCS Phosphate further stated that many variables, including the electrical needs of the renewable facility, will influence the operation and availability of the renewable generator.
-(EXH 3, p.4) The standard offer contract is based on replacing utility-owned capacity with similar capacity from a renewable supplier.

-The Commission is required, by statute, to provide compensation to the renewable provider based upon the utility's avoided cost; not the cost of power produced by the renewable generator.
-The changes to the standard offer contract that are proposed by PCS phosphate appear to staff to be a major departure from the concept of paying avoided costs for similar capacity.
+PCS Phosphate further stated that many variables, including the electrical needs of the renewable facility, will influence the operation and availability of the renewable generator.
+The standard offer contract is based on replacing utility-owned capacity with similar capacity from a renewable supplier.
+We are required by statute to provide compensation to the renewable provider based upon the utility's avoided cost; not the cost of power produced by the renewable generator.
+The changes to the standard offer contract that are proposed by PCS phosphate appear to us to be a major departure from the concept of paying avoided costs for similar capacity.

-Staff recommends that the sliding scale for capacity payments in PEF's 2008 standard offer contract should be approved.
+Accordingly, we find that the sliding scale for capacity payments in PEF's 2008 standard offer contract shall be approved.